-For her first walk down the aisle, Hepburn chose a tea-length flared dress with a satin sash, ballgown sleeves and a high neck, paired with elbow-length gloves.
-The Pierre Balmain-designed dress (yes the same Balmain now famous for leather pants, rock star vests, and dressing Kim Kardashian for her bachelorette party) was the perfect-for-an-ingenue choice for the doe-eyed Hepburn, who was riding that young innocent fame post-Roman Holiday.
+For her first walk down the aisle on September 25, 1954, Hepburn chose a tea-length, flared dress with a satin sash, ballgown sleeves, and a high neck, paired with elbow-length gloves.
+The Pierre Balmain-designed dress (yes, the same couture house now famous for leather pants, rock star vests, and dressing Kim Kardashian for her bachelorette party) was the perfect choice for the doe-eyed Hepburn, who was riding her recent fame post-Roman Holiday.

-Though the wedding in Burgenstock, Switzerland was positively fairy-tale like, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
-Happily, after many attempts, Hepburn would give birth to her first son, Sean Ferrer, in July 1960.
+Though the wedding in Burgenstock, Switzerland, was positively magical, the couple was plagued by infidelity rumors, miscarriages, and a fight for the spotlight.
+Happily, after many attempts, Hepburn gave birth to her first son, Sean Ferrer, in July 1960.
 The couple would divorce after 14 years in 1968.

-To marry Italian psychiatrist Andrea Dotti in a town hall ceremony in Switzerland, Hepburn chose a Hubert de Givenchy-designed long-sleeved, funnel-necked minidress in a pale ballet pink, which she paired with white tights and white ballet flats (gloves were also still paramount for Hepburn's second wedding day look).
-She topped the look off with a matching headscarf.
+To marry Italian psychiatrist Andrea Dotti in a town hall ceremony in Switzerland on January 18, 1969, Hepburn chose a Givenchy long-sleeve, funnel-necked minidress in a pale ballet pink, which she paired with white tights and white ballet flats.
+A pair of gloves and a matching headscarf completed Hepburn's understated wedding day look.

-The union brought Hepburn her second son, Luca Dotti, at the age of 39.
+The union brought Hepburn her second son Luca Dotti when she was 39.
 After 14 years together, the couple divorced in 1982.

-Hepburn's final love affair didn't end in marriage.
+It's worth noting that Hepburn's final long-standing relationship didn't end in marriage.
 After her divorce from Dotti, Hepburn lived with Dutch actor Robert Wolders.
 She told Barbara Walters in a 1989 interview that the time she spent with Wolders marked the happiest years of her life.
-Hepburn told Walters in the interview: "Took me long enough."
+As Hepburn said to Walters: "Took me long enough."